tmobile/monarch/README.md

 - Block service traffic
     - Auto-detection of bound services and support for manually specified non-bound services
     - Block all outgoing traffic from the application to one or more bound services
+    - Block all incoming traffic form the application to one or more bound services
 - Manipulate all network traffic from an application (including to its services)
     - Latency
     - Packet loss